egonw/biohackrxiv-cito-review-paper/paper/paper.md

 that had CiTO annotations (see Table 1, [https://scholia.toolforge.org/venue/Q123154374](https://scholia.toolforge.org/venue/Q123154374)).

+Table: Overview of *BioHackathon Europe 2022* reports with CiTO annotations.
+Percentages indicate the number of citations with an intention other than `cito:cites`.

 |**Article** |**Intentions** | **%CiTO** |
 ------------ |------------ |---
 An ETL pipeline to construct the Intrinsically Disordered Proteins Knowledge Graph (IDP-KG) using Bioschemas JSON-LD data dumps [@citesForInformation:Ammar2022ETL]|cito:extends, cito:usesDataFrom, cito:usesMethodIn|71%|